 There are many advantages to taking courses online.
 Online programs provide you with flexibility, convenience, and the ability to work around your schedule.
 You might also save money by avoiding commuting costs and campus fees.
 In addition, a U.S. Department of Education report found that college-level students in online learning programs performed better than students learning on campus — particularly those enrolled in hybrid programs.

-The OnlinePsychologyDegrees.com editorial team has researched and compiled a comprehensive list of 14 programs as of January 2020, for earning a master’s in forensic psychology fully or mostly online.
+The OnlinePsychologyDegrees.com editorial team has researched and compiled a comprehensive list of 14 programs, for earning a master’s in forensic psychology fully or mostly online.
 These programs are listed in alphabetical order.

 Arizona State University (Tempe, Arizona)